arlo397/GuardianAI/README.md

       ```shell
       {"job_id": "af7c1fe6-d669-414e-b066-e9733f0de7a8"}
       ```

+12. **Generate AI Inferences on Transactions**

+    - **Description**: This endpint initializes a job based on the user's input in JSON format, specifically their 'transactions' JSON object array.
+The job is then queued for processing, allowing the worker to load up the model and do calculations to make inferences.
+Once complete, the inferences are available at the `/results/<job_id>` endpoint.
+Invalid curls or POST requests with invalid args will generate corresponding error messages.
+Just like the other kind of POST to `/jobs`, the endpiont will return a JSON-formatted object with the job id, e.g. `{"job_id": "af7c1fe6-d669-414e-b066-e9733f0de7a8"}`

 13. **Retrieve Job Status Endpoint**

-    - **Description**: This endpoint provides details about a specified job ID, facilitating users in querying the status of submitted jobs and recalling the feature intended for plotting.
+    - **Description**: This endpoint provides details about a specified job ID, facilitating users in querying the status of submitted jobs and recalling the feature intended for plotting or transasctions intended for inference.

       ```shell
       curl http://127.0.0.1:5173/jobs/ af7c1fe6-d669-414e-b066-e9733f0de7a8